alexruzenhack/wao/README.md

-# Wrong Answer Only
+# Wrong Answers Only

-Ask questions or answer with it wrong.
+Ask questions or answer it wrong.

+> The purpose of this project is to show some knowldge I have gained with GraphQL + Express + Prisma.
+There is also an HTTP REST API in the backend to address the Question domain, a simple CRUD, from which I have built the GraphQL service.

 # Dependencies